TIP: Need a resume? Click here to view our Resume Samples.

 How to Write the Auditor Skills Section

-Should I Include References in my Auditor Resume
+Should I Include References in my Auditor Resume?

 Auditor Resume Fails: Mistakes to Avoid

 - Distracting layouts.
 Never make your resume distracting by utilizing various colors, sizes, and styles of fonts.
-Not only does this take away from the important information hiring managers should rather be considering, but it also makes the resume look unprofessional.
+Not only does this take away from the important information hiring managers should be considering, but it also makes the resume look unprofessional.
 Times New Roman or Arial fonts in a 10- or 12-point font size are prime examples of the types of fonts to stick to in resume writing.
 Also, stay away from gaudy graphics.
 Your resume should be a cleanly formatted document.

 - Several pages of length.
 Resumes should generally be one- or two-page documents that employers can easily scan to learn the most essential information that they need to know about you.
 They don’t want to read your entire life’s history, nor do they have the time to do so.
 Condense the information into one or two pages that sum up your most important and applicable skills, work experience, and education.

 - Incorrect contact information.
-This might seem like an obvious element that your resume shouldn’t include, but you can, in fact, provide incorrect contact information on accident.
+This might seem like an obvious element that your resume shouldn’t include, but you can, in fact, provide incorrect contact information by accident.
 For instance, transposing the numbers of a telephone number is a common error that can become a crucial one when it’s made on a resume.
 If the employer doesn’t have the right contact information, then he or she won’t be able to get in contact with you.

 - Generalization.
 While it’s okay to have a resume document that you turn to when you’re applying for a new job, you shouldn’t simply submit each resume as a generalized template to each employer.
 Tailor your resume template to each employer.
 Not only does this make a connection to the employer’s need, but it also shows your work ethic since you were willing to put in the extra work to create a resume specifically for them.
 Employers will usually be able to tell whether you took the extra time to customize your resume to them or not.

 - Personal information.
-Your potential employer doesn’t need to see links to your social networking profiles or your personal websites, unless those links are dedicated solely to the progression of your career and are professional in nature.
+Your potential employer doesn’t need to see links to your social networking profiles or your personal websites unless those links are dedicated solely to the progression of your career and are professional in nature.
 Additionally, you shouldn’t include information about your favorite hobbies or interests since this is superfluous information, which is why you won’t see it on any good auditor resume samples.

 Job Prospects in the Auditor Industry

 - It’s projected that job employment opportunities for auditors will grow by 13% from 2012 to 2022, which is about as fast as the average for all job occupations.
 Auditor employment is highly tied to the overall state of the economy, though.
-As the economy flourishes, more auditors will be needed to prepare and examine financial records, but if the economy begins to crumble or slip into a recession, then less auditor positions will be available.
+As the economy flourishes, more auditors will be needed to prepare and examine financial records, but if the economy begins to crumble or slip into a recession, then fewer auditor positions will be available.